 - Lost wages if you had to miss work because of the accident

 Of course, money can’t undo the accident, nor can it erase pain or restore your health—but it can keep you and your family financially stable while you recover.

 It depends on the exact circumstances of your accident.
 Georgia does impose a deadline, also known as the statute of limitations.
 If you don’t file your claim before your deadline, you probably won’t be able to recover any money.

-At John Foy & Associates, our goal is to give accident victims quality legal help.
-We’d like to show you how our experienced rear-end collision accident lawyers can aid you in getting the best financial recovery possible.
+The goal of Decatur rear-end collision lawyers at John Foy & Associates is to give accident victims quality legal help.
+We’d like to show you how our experienced attorneys can aid you in getting the best financial recovery possible.